w3c/wai-curricula/content/designer/navigation.md

 * identify related requirements for developers to implement:
   * non-visual identification (and naming)of menus,
   * semantics for different menu states and properties, such as hover, focus, current, active, and visited
-  * support for different interaction methods, including keyboard, mouse, and touch
+  * support for different interaction methods, including keyboard, mouse, touch, and voice
   * support for different text and screen sizes

 #### Teaching Ideas